Cloudland Canyon State Park: Hiking trails

 The 2.0 mi Backcountry Loop Trail provides access to the park's eleven secluded primitive hike-in camping sites.
 Beginning at the parking area for group camping, the trail passes through hemlock groves, before descending on a moderate grade into a hollow filled with spring and summer flowers.
 At the far end of the loop, hikers emerge from the hemlock groves onto level trail, among oaks and hickories, before returning to the parking area.

 In the fall of 2011, the park reopened the Bear Creek Trail, which had been closed to hikers for nearly a decade.
 This approximately 9.0 mi trail is the longest trail in the park.
 This trail begins as a spur off of the Back Country Trail and drops down to Bear Creek.
 After crossing the creek, the trail continues up until it becomes a loop around the northeast portion of the park.
 Around the area of the creek, the trail crosses over private property for a brief distance.
 During wet seasons, the creek crossing can be difficult as there is no bridge or dry crossing available.

+In 2023, the 34 mile long River to Clouds trail was announced, connecting Cloudland Canyon State Park to St. Elmo in Chattanooga.